 ACT Chalk Talk #32

-As summer ends and students return to the classroom, your teachers may find themselves having to re-teach content that they dedicated countless hours to previously.
+As summer ends and students return to the classroom, educators may find themselves having to re-teach content that they dedicated countless hours to previously.

 Many students will lose at least a month’s worth of learning during the summer (Polikoff, 2017), and, therefore, start the new academic year with lower achievement levels.